wp-plugins/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.2.3 =
+* removed comment block that was creating and install error
+* Added text domain detail to plugin Comment block

 = 1.2.2 =
 * WP CLI commands to manage posts